MikhailJacques/MikhailJacques/README.md

 - 👋 Hi, I am Mikhail Jacques
 - 👀 I am interested in software engineering.
 I like to study history, hike around the country and I make my own booze
-- 🌱 I am currently practicing advanced C++.
-Again... lol
+- 🌱 I use ChatGPT 4 and GitHub copilot in software development.
 - 💞️ I am looking to collaborate on interesting and preferably challenging sofware engineering projects.
 - 📫 You can find me on LinkedIn, YouTube and Facebook: Mikhail Jacques